 Performance components

-(a) Safely handle, store and dispose of mercury, and equipment containing mercury;
+(a) Safely handle, store and dispose of mercury, and equipment containing mercury in accordance with environmental and safety regulations;

-(b) Safely handle, store and dispose of other toxic or dangerous substances, and equipment containing these substances (such as wet-cell batteries);
+(b) Safely handle, store and dispose of other toxic or dangerous substances, and equipment containing these substances (for example wet-cell batteries, chemical solutions) in accordance with environmental and safety regulations;

-(c) Perform safely in the proximity of electrical hazards;

-(d) Safely perform all calibration tasks in the presence of safety hazards;
+(d) Safely perform all calibration tasks in the proximity of hazards (e.g., electrical, chemical) with appropriate safety measures in place including the use of personal protective equipment and other hazard mitigation protocols;

+(e) Conduct regular risk assessments and hazard identification for all calibration related activities and environments;

+(f) Implement and maintain safety protocols, emergency response procedures, and hazard registers to support a safe and compliant laboratory environment.

-(e) Ensure the security (access restrictions, and the like) of the calibration laboratory and instruments under test.Knowledge and skill requirements
+(g) Ensure the security (access restrictions) of the calibration laboratory and instruments;

-(a) Mercury safety procedures;

-(b) Chemical safety procedures;
+Knowledge and skill requirements

+(a) Hazardous materials handling and waste management procedures, including mercury, chemicals, and batteries, in compliance with environmental and safety standards (for example, Minamata Convention).;

-(c) Electrical safety procedures;
+(b) Electrical safety procedures;

-(d) Occupational safety and health requirements;
+(c) Occupational safety and health requirements;

-(e) SOPs for maintaining staff safety and laboratory security.
+(d) SOPs for maintaining staff safety and laboratory security.